-In chemistry, a term first applied by Jöns Berzelius to compounds, such as sugars and alcohols, which occur naturally in plant and animal "organisms."
+In chemistry, 'organic' was a term first applied by Jöns Berzelius to compounds, such as sugars and alcohols, which occur naturally in plant and animal 'organisms.'
 At the time, there was considered to be a fundamental difference between organic and inorganic materials.
 In modern parlance, organic refers to the chemistry of carbon, with the exception of a few simple carbon compounds.

 However, the behavior of the group is modified by the length of the hydrocarbon chain.
 If there are two or more active groups in the molecule, the properties of the substance also depend upon the relative positions of these groups.
 In particular, the hydrocarbon part of the molecule determines the physical properties (melting point, solubility, etc) of the compound.